graphql-dotnet/graphql-dotnet/docs/src/getting-started.md

 }
 ```

 > TODO: Talk about the `Field` function and the various ways it can be used (e.g., `Field<Type>(...)`).
 Be sure to mention the default resolver.
 Also, there appears to be some case transformation of the property name happening in the background (e.g., "Id" automatically becoming "id").
+Some introduction of `FieldAsync` would probably be appropriate at this point, too.

 > TODO: Be sure to introduce `ListGraphType`!